 Vessel Traffic Services (VTS), are also considered by IALA as satisfying the definition of an aid to navigation.
 However these are covered in separate chapters due to their increasingly significant role in contributing to navigation safety.

 The concept of e-Navigation has recently gained significant momentum and a framework is being developed under the auspices of the IMO.
-IALA has been requested by the IMO to develop the shorebased aspects of the conceptual framework and systems architecture for e-Navigation.
+IALA has been requested by the IMO to develop the shore-based aspects of the conceptual framework and systems architecture for e-Navigation.
 Chapter 4 of the NAVGUIDE covers e-Navigation.
 Radionavigation systems form a key element of the e-Navigation infrastructure and are therefore covered in Chapter 4.

 Obligation and regulatory compliance (ARM) (Text Required)